Welcome to today's edition of the Rush 24-7 podcast.

 Confiscation.

-And I said, who knew that executive orders trumped the second amendment?
+And I said, who knew that executive orders trumped the Second Amendment?

-That sent them into it tizzy.
+That sent them into a tizzy.

-The level of and I'm serious about this.
+The level of, and I'm serious about this.

 You know what the biggest mistake I make in the course of hosting this program is?